Jorge del Castillo

-Jorge Alfonso Alejandro Del Castillo Gálvez (born 2 July 1950) is a Peruvian lawyer and politician.
+Jorge Alfonso Alejandro del Castillo Gálvez (born 2 July 1950) is a Peruvian lawyer and politician.
 In his career, he has served in the now abolished Peruvian Chamber of Deputies between 1990 and 1992, in the unicameral Congress of the Republic for six non-consecutive terms, between 1995 and 2011 and again from 2016 to 2019, five of which are consecutive terms, and as Mayor of Lima and the District of Barranco during the 1980s.

 An adept negotiator, he is also a prominent member of the Peruvian Aprista Party, serving in two occasions as the party's Secretary-General.
 As the right-hand man to the late former President Alan García, he served as his defense attorney during the first corruption and illicit enrichment allegations made in his first post-presidency, and finally as his first Prime Minister in his second presidency.

 Early life and education

-Born in 1950 in the Barranco District in Lima, Jorge Del Castillo pursued his elementary, middle and high school education at the Colegio San Luis of Barranco.
+Born in 1950 in the Barranco District in Lima, Jorge del Castillo pursued his elementary, middle and high school education at the Colegio San Luis of Barranco.
 Upon graduation, he enrolled in National University of San Marcos, studying law from 1968 to 1974.
-In 1994, he earned a Master's degree in Constitutional law from the Pontifical Catholic University of Peru Graduate School.
-Also, he holds a degree in High Direction from the University of Piura.
+He enrolled in the graduate program in constitutional law offered by Pontifical Catholic University of Peru in 1993, but did not complete the degree.
+In addition, he holds a certificate in Senior Management from the University of Piura.

-He became a member of the Peruvian Aprista Party while he was a law student at the National University of San Marcos, serving in the College Youth Wing.
+He became a member of the Peruvian Aprista Party while he was a law student at the National University of San Marcos.

 Political career

 1980s

 A prominent member of the Peruvian Aprista Party, Del Castillo was first elected to public office as a Councilman of the District of Barranco in 1981.
 In the 1983 municipal elections, he was elected Mayor of the same district.
 He held the position until 1985, when President Alan García appointed him Prefect (appointed department governor) of Lima.

-He rose to political prominence after being elected Mayor of Lima in late-1986, defeating various popular candidates such as former christian democrat Mayor from the 1960s, Luis Bedoya Reyes and incumbent Marxist Mayor Alfonso Barrantes Lingán.
+He rose to political prominence after being elected Mayor of Lima in late-1986, defeating various popular candidates such as former christian democrat Mayor from the 1960s, Luis Bedoya Reyes and incumbent Marxist Mayor Alfonso Barrantes.
 As Mayor, he did very little in the case of infrastructure and rehabilitation of roads, although he claimed that he couldn't do much because of the rise of terrorism.